codeforboston/windfall-elimination/readme.md

 Join the Slack channel #windfall-elimination for more information.

 ## Launching Gatsby Site
-Install the gatsby-cli with `npm install -g gatsby-cli`

-Run `npm install && gatsby develop` to launch the project.
+Run `npm install && npx gatsby develop` to launch the project.